rogue707Dev/django-gdaps/docs/index.rst

 =======

-I'd like to give back what I received from many Open Source software packages, and keep this library as open as possible, and it should stay so.
+I'd like to give back what I received from many Open Source software packages, and keep this library as open as possible, and it should stay this way.
-GDAPS is licensed under the `GPL <https://www.gnu.org/licenses/gpl.html>`_, see :ref:`LICENSE <LICENSE>`
+GDAPS is licensed under the `General Public License, version 3 <https://www.gnu.org/licenses/gpl.html>`_.

 ..